-Pursuant to the Agreement, Fintech Telecom LLC and the Company (i) each contribute certain shares of Telecom to a voting trust (the "Voting Trust") which, once the shares in Telecom Argentina held by the Company are incorporated, exceed fifty percent (50%) of the outstanding shares after the Merger becomes effective, and (ii) each appoint a co-trustee who vote the shares under the terms of the voting trust executed by certain parties of the Agreement.
-The shares under the Voting Trust are voted as per the instructions of the co-trustee appointed by the Company, except in the case of certain issues subject to veto under the agreement, in which case the co-trustee of Fintech Telecom LLC determine the vote with respect to the shares under the Voting Trust.
-The Voting Trust was formalized on April 15, 2019.
+Pursuant to the Agreement, Fintech Telecom LLC and the Company (i) will each contribute certain shares of Telecom to a voting trust (the "Voting Trust") which, once the shares in Telecom Argentina held by the Company are incorporated, will exceed fifty percent (50%) of the outstanding shares after the Merger becomes effective, and (ii) will each appoint a co-trustee who will vote the shares under the terms of the voting trust to be executed by certain parties of the Agreement.
+The shares under the Voting Trust shall be voted as per the instructions of the co-trustee appointed by the Company, except in the case of certain issues subject to veto under the agreement, in which case the co-trustee of Fintech Telecom LLC will determine the vote with respect to the shares under the Voting Trust.
+As of the date of these consolidated financial statements, the Voting Trust is being formalized.